-Isle of Wight 2025 begins on 19/06 and lasts for 4 days, wrapping up on 22/06.
+Isle of Wight 2026 begins on 18/06 and lasts for 4 days, wrapping up on 21/06.
 You can stay on site for a maximum of 4 nights.

-Based on its maximum daily capacity of 50,000, we class Isle of Wight as a Extra Large festival.
+Based on its maximum daily capacity of 50,000, we class Isle of Wight as a Large festival.

 The festival is considered a family friendly and children are welcomed by the organisers.
 There’s a dedicated family camping area but there’s no specific children’s entertainment on site.
 There is no minimum age for entry.